erland/socialmusicdiscovery/prototypes/ClientRCP_maven/smd-rcp-client-plugin/ReadMe.txt

 - Team Project Set
   For some reason, the exported Team Project Set (.../ClientRCP_maven/projectSet.psf) cannot be imported.
 - Subversion Plugin
-  For some reason, the Eclipse/Polarion plugin does not seem to work.
+  For some reason, the Eclipse/Polarion Subversive plugin has occasionally caused some problems, primarily preventing import of projects that were checked out with command-line SVN.
+On recent experiments, the Subversive plug seems to work OK.
+Meanwhile, The Subclipse plugin (available at tigris.org) worked ok at first attempt and has not presented any problems.
-  We cannot import projexcts that were checked out with command-line SVN.
+  Since the Subversive plugin seems to be favored by Eclipse, this should be the recommended option.
-  For the time being, we have to stick with the Subclipse plugin available at tigris.org
+  However, since Subclipse seems to work better, it is our recommended option.
 - Eclipse Development Target
   For some reason, we can not mabe Maven/Tycho produce a target platform that also includes Eclipse source and jUnit tests.
   Alas, we use a temporary "development target platform" that adds the local Eclipse installation to the platform.